hazelcast/hazelcast-jet-reference-manual/src/Architecture.md

-# Overview of Architecture and API
+# Understanding the Jet Architecture and API

+This chapter provides an overview to the Hazelcast Jet's architecture and API units and elements.

 ## DAG

-At the core of Jet is the distributed computation engine based on the paradigm of a _directed acyclic graph_ (DAG).
+At the core of Jet is the distributed computation engine based on the paradigm of a **directed acyclic graph** (DAG).
 In this graph, vertices are units of data processing and edges are units of data routing and transfer.

 ## Job

 `Job` is a handle to the execution of a `DAG`.
-To create a job, supply the `DAG` to a previously created `JetInstance`:
+To create a job, supply the `DAG` to a previously created `JetInstance` as shown below:

 ```java
 JetInstance jet = Jet.newJetInstance(); // or Jet.newJetClient();